yogurt-foundation/yogurt-css-documentation/docs/layouts/position.md

 ## Position

-Utilities for controlling how an element is positioned in the DOM.
+Utilities for manipulating how an element is positioned in the DOM.

 ### Usage